phantom0174/SQCS_bot/README.md

 - 2021/04/05: Create logging and error handler.
 - 2021/04/07: Using json api.
 - 2021/04/12: Add NT module.
-- 2021/04/14: Unadhere logging system from SQCS Working Bot.
+- 2021/04/14: Detach logging system from SQCS Working Bot.
 ```

 ## ✅ Open-source

 - This bot handles comprehensive tasks in [SQCS](https://sqcs.ckcsc.net) Discord Guild.
 - If using relevant data, please cite the data source.

 ## 📃 Command list

 - I\'m just too lazy to write down any usage of commands.
 - You can use the default command `+help` in the guild to search for usage.